 - (4) The holder must give the applicant a copy of the submissions. - (5) In deciding the application, regard must be had to the submissions.

-Division 5 Priority for earlier petroleum lease application or proposed application
+Division 5 Priority for earlier petroleum lease application or proposed application a mining lease notice can not be issued for the mining lease application until the petroleum lease application has been decided.

 318AY Earlier petroleum lease application